vmware/vic/doc/processes/BRANCHING.md

   * `TAG` with `MACRO++` for each patch.

 ###Accounting###
-* Targetting
+* Targeting
-  * Bugs found in RC branch need an issue before merging fix to branch targetted to RC, e.g. `targetted/<RC branch name>`
+  * Bugs found in RC branch need an issue before merging fix to branch targeted to RC, e.g. `targeted/<RC branch name>`
   * Ideally patch should be merged to `MASTER` first if it exists there too.
-  * Only if issue is targetted for RC, a different PR with the same issue number for the RC branch.
+  * Only if issue is targeted for RC, a different PR with the same issue number for the RC branch.
-  * Only close issue after each relevant and targetted release has had a fixed merged to it.
-We can use targetting to verify this.
+  * Only close issue after each relevant and targeted release has had a fixed merged to it.
+We can use targeting to verify this.
 * Bugs found in `MASTER` or any RC branch need to be tagged, e.g.`exists/<branches>`

 ```